simonsmh/notocjk/README.md

 * Recent fixes:

-Use VF for NotoSansCJK to shrink module size.
+Use NotoSansCJK non-VF at 400 weight for possibly missing symbol.

 * Known issues: